 The Wolfsonian-Florida International University– If you only visit one art museum in Miami, make it the Wolfsonian, which has free entry on Friday nights.
 The Art Nouveau building has design pieces and unique exhibits.

-Vizcaya Museum and Gardens– This was home to the former tycoon James Deering but is now become a museum to his life there and has stunning gardens.
-Book a tour and transportation to the museum.
+Vizcaya Museum and Gardens– This was home to the former tycoon James Deering but has now become a museum to his life there and has stunning gardens.

-Wynwood Walls– This area is full of art galleries, nightclubs, restaurants, and shops and is also the center of the yearly Art Basel event, which brings in artists, photographers, and art enthusiasts from all over the globe.
+Wynwood Walls– This area is full of art galleries, nightclubs, restaurants, and shops, and is also the center of the yearly Art Basel event, which brings in artists, photographers, and art enthusiasts from all over the globe.
 The Wynwood district also hosts monthly art walks.
-Book a Wynwood Walls and Street Art Tour to see the best.

 Venetian Pool– Unlike anything you’ve seen before, these lush 1924 pools are open to the public in Coral Gables.
 The rates vary seasonally but are $20 in high season for all-day use for adults.